-Do not drive faster than 88 km/h (55 mph) when towing a trailer.
-Speed control may shut off if you are towing on long, steep grades.
 When towing a trailer:

-- Use a lower gear when towing up or down steep hills.
+- Ensure that you turn off your speed control.
+The speed control may shut off automatically when you are towing on long, steep grades. - Consult your local motor vehicle speed regulations for towing a trailer. - Use a lower gear when towing up or down steep hills.
 This will eliminate excessive downshifting and upshifting for optimum fuel economy and transmission cooling. - Anticipate stops and brake gradually.